- Dogs suitable for experienced owners

 Giant-breed dogs, as well as having giant appetites, benefit from a different balance of minerals and vitamins, supporting different joint and cartilage needs.
 The Anatolian Shepherd dog breed is prone to bloating and stomach problems; try feeding smaller, more frequent meals to help minimise the risk.

-The cost offered protection to the Turkish flock guards in the coldest of winters and hottest of summers.
-Short and dense with a thick undercoat, it needs a brush through one or two times a week and will shed heavily during the moulting seasons.
+The coat offered protection to the Turkish flock guards in the coldest of winters and hottest of summers.
+Short and dense with a thick undercoat, it needs a brush through once or twice a week and will shed heavily during the moulting seasons.